Inferring Hidden Symmetries of Exotic Magnets from Detecting Explicit Order Parameters: Machine-learned phase diagram

 Sudden jumps in the Fiedler vector entries manifest phase transitions, which are seen to occur at $J = 0, \, K = \pm 1$ ($\varphi = \frac{\pi}{2}, \, \frac{3\pi}{2}$) and $J = -K$ ($\varphi = \frac{3\pi}{4}, \, \frac{7\pi}{4}$).
 The boundaries at $K = \pm 1$ correspond to the Kitaev limits.
-Different from the cases of quantum spin-$1/2$ and spin-$1$, where KSLs are proposed to extend to finite regions of $J$~\cite{Chaloupka10, Chaloupka13, Osorio14, Gohlke17, Wang19, Dong19}, in the large-$S$ limit, KSLs are unstable against the Heisenberg interaction and reduce to critical points.
+Different from the cases of quantum spin-$\frac{1}{2}$ and spin-$1$, where KSLs are proposed to extend to finite regions of $J$~\cite{Chaloupka10, Chaloupka13, Osorio14, Gohlke17, Wang19, Dong20}, in the large-$S$ limit, KSLs are unstable against the Heisenberg interaction and reduce to critical points.
 Nevertheless, this will not affect our discussion of the hidden symmetries in the HK model.

 We note that the learning of Figure~\ref{fig:pd} is unsupervised.
-No prior knowledge of the phase diagram and order parameters were used.
-Moreover, all the four phases are discriminated simultaneously by a \emph{single} partitioning.
+No prior knowledge of the phase diagram and order parameters was used, and all the four phases are discriminated simultaneously by a \emph{single} partitioning.
+Moreover, after we determine the global topology of the phase diagram, the resolution of which is set by the given training dataset, phase boundaries can be further refined by directly examining the learned order parameters.